harshpanchal0/Social-Media/README.md

 ## Acknowledgments

-* This project was created as a fun way to practice Javascript programming.
+* This project was created as a fun way to practice Javascript and React programming.

 * Thanks to everyone who contributes to open-source projects and makes learning and collaboration possible.